Cameron (wrestler): Singles competition and departure (2014–2016)

 On the July 7 episode of Raw, Cameron and Naomi were defeated by AJ Lee and Paige after Cameron tagged herself in and was pinned by Paige.
-After the match, Cameron and Naomi began brawling in and out of the ring, and as a result, Cameron cemented her villainous turn and the team was disbanded.
+After the match, Cameron and Naomi began brawling in and out of the ring, and as a result, Cameron cemented her heel turn and the team was disbanded.
 The following night on an episode of Main Event, Cameron was scheduled to team with Naomi, Natalya, Eva Marie, Rosa Mendes, and Summer Rae against Nikki Bella in a six-on-one handicap match, but only showed up to attack Naomi and Nikki.
 Cameron competed in her first match as a villain on the July 15 episode of Main Event losing to Emma and attacked her after the match, only to be scared off by Naomi.
 This led to a match between the two on the Battleground pre–show, where Cameron defeated Naomi after grabbing her tights.
 Throughout the summer, Cameron continued her rivalry with Naomi and competed in various handicap, singles and tag team matches.
 In November, at Survivor Series, Cameron participated in a four-on-four elimination tag team match, where she was eliminated by Naomi before her team ultimately lost the match.
 In early 2015, Cameron competed in various singles matches losing to the likes of Summer Rae, Naomi and Paige.
 On the April 13 episode of Raw, Cameron competed in a number one contender's battle royal for Nikki Bella's WWE Divas Championship, which would be won by Paige.
 After being the special guest referee for a match between Alicia Fox and Natalya, Cameron would attack both Divas on the April 9 episode of Smackdown, which would lead to a triple threat match the following week, with Cameron coming out victorious.
 A few weeks later, on the April 30 episode of SmackDown, Cameron confronted Nikki Bella during a backstage segment that led to a non–title match between the two, which Cameron lost.

 After taking a hiatus from WWE television, Cameron was moved to WWE NXT and made her return on the November 4 episode of NXT, losing to Asuka.
 On the January 13, 2016, episode of NXT, Cameron competed in a battle royal to determine the number one contender for Bayley's NXT Women's Championship, which was won by Carmella.
 On the February 10 episode of NXT, Cameron faced Alexa Bliss in a losing effort.
-After two months of inactivity, WWE announced on May 6 that Andrew had been released from her contract.
+After nearly three months of inactivity, WWE announced on May 6 that Andrew had been released from her contract.

-Special appearances (2022)
+One-night appearance (2022)

-After a 6 year absence from WWE programming, Cameron made a surprise return at the number 13 spot in the 2022 Royal Rumble to her old Funkadactyls music.
-She was eliminated by Sonya Deville who was feuding with her former tag-team partner, Naomi.
+Cameron made a one-night appearance on January 29, 2022, at the Royal Rumble event, entering the women's Royal Rumble match before being eliminated by Sonya Deville.